 The most treasured gem of Pacific's Mexican Coast, Sayulita is a seaside paradise featuring an abundance of colorful streets, laid-back surfers, and casual to fine dining options that will satisfy any palette.
 The energy of the town is magnetic, and the people give you no other option than to sit back, relax, and soak in the Sayulita lifestyle.

 Let's take it back to the beginning where it all started in Puerto Vallarta in Mismaloya.
 This gorgeous beachtown went from a small sleepy fisherman town to a large world renowned tourist destination in just a few decades.
 Located on the coast of Banderas Bay in the state of Jalisco, Mismaloya features stable, warm temps all year round.

-For travelers seeking the rural and rustic corners of Mexico, Nuevo Vallarta is set between the historic port of San Blas to where the Río Ameca empties into Banderas Bay.
-Journey North through the lush, tropical countryside to the eco-reserve of La Tovara and explore the historic town of San Blas built by the Spanish in the 18th century on the San Blas Eco-tour.
-Home to luxury villas and estates with canals lined with tropical gardens and private docking piers, there are endless things to do in Nuevo Vallarta, Riviera Nayarit.
+For travelers seeking the rural and rustic corners of Mexico, Nuevo Vallarta is your entryway into the state of Riviera Nayarit.
+Home to luxury villas and estates with canals lined with tropical gardens, private docking piers, and world-class golf courses, there are endless things to do in Nuevo Vallarta.

 Considered a place for spiritual renewal by locals, Punta Mita is a 1,500-acre beachfront village surrounded on three sides by the turquoise waters of the Pacific Ocean.
 There is evidence of prehistoric human settlement, and the archaeological site known as Careyeros Hill has been dated back to 800 AD.